 BY AIR: Our trip revolved around the 2017 Yee Peng Festival so we decided to visit Chiang Rai first before proceeding to Chiang Mai.
 We flew in from Bangkok via AirAsia for a little over THB 1,280 each with a 20 kg shared baggage allowance.
 The flight takes around 1 hour and 15 minutes.

 Once you arrive at Chiang Rai International Airport (CEI), exit through the left and look for the metered taxi stand pictured below.
 Give them your hotel’s name to be assigned a taxi.
 It should cost you around THB 120-150 to get to downtown Chiang Rai.
-It seems more expensive but you can book a private transfer in advance through Klook as well.
+You can also book a private transfer through Klook.

 From Other Cities

 The methods above outline the most common means of getting to Chiang Rai, but there may be other ways of getting there depending on where you are.
-I suggest checking 12Go Asia to find route options available to you.
+I suggest checking Bookaway to find route options available to you.
 You can click on the link or use the widget below.

 WHERE TO EXCHANGE CURRENCY